Get 5% of discount using the code

 1. Try a different SIM card: If a SIM card from a different provider works with your phone, it’s unlocked.

-3. Use IMEI number: Go to Settings > About Phone and find your IMEI there, or dial *#06#.
+3. Use the IMEI number: Go to Settings > About Phone and find your IMEI there, or dial *#06#.
 Use it to contact your carrier and ask them about your phone status, or use an online IMEI unlock checker.

 Check if your phone works with the local networks